-You need to be financially prepared before becoming a parent, and that means knowing and budgeting for the major costs you are going to face.
+You need to prepare financially before becoming a parent, and that means knowing and budgeting for the significant costs you are going to face.

 First year medical costs